<?xml version="1.0" encoding="utf-8"?>

 FAQs

-What is typography?
+What technical elements define typography?

-How does typography affect users?
+How does typography affect branding?